gukihuman/algorithms-python-hiryanov/README.md

 > Some explanations:

-Don't worry about additional files or directories like "graphics.py" or "pyrob".
+Don't worry about additional files or directories like "pyrob" or "graphics.py".
 These are the modules required for the code of answers.

 Most of the answers are written as one whole function.